DCC-EX/mkdocs-test/docs/index.md

     ---

-    Both systems use the same powerful software which is totally free and easy to configure and install using our own installation tool.
+    Both systems use the same powerful [EX-CommandStation](/products/ex-commandstation/0-overview.md) software which is totally free and easy to configure and install using our installation tool.

     We also have a a continually evolving range of additional products to enhance your entire layout including an integrated fast clock, integrated turntable controller, and I/O expansion.